Dominic Smith Player Props: Nationals vs. Padres

-Saturday, Dominic Smith and his .256 on-base percentage over his last 10 games lead the Washington Nationals up against the San Diego Padres.
-First pitch is at 8:40 PM ET.
+On Sunday, Dominic Smith (.250 on-base percentage in past 10 games, 80 points below season-long percentage) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

 Dominic Smith Game Info & Props vs. the Padres